 So, work with your staff to run through multiple scenarios and ways that they could ask.
 Some may feel more comfortable asking directly for a review.
 Others may find it easier to ask a customer about their experience first.
 If they say they had a great experience with your business, your staff can ask for a review then.

 No matter the circumstance, asking in person could be a great touch that invites people to leave a review.
-Just remember to let your staff know that they should be sending customers to your Google profile.
+Just remember to let your staff know that they should be sending customers to your Google My Business listing.

 2. Send Them a Text or Email